jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

 and facilitate many processes.
-Security testing with automated tools, for instance, is essential for the DevSecOps culture.
+Security testing with automated tools, for instance, that complement manual security testing by experts, is valuable in the DevSecOps culture.
 However,
 automation must be used when necessary and not excessively so that it doesn't affect the effectiveness of software development